marcinwal/CVmain/CV.md

 ### Work in stressful environment

 I worked in finance for the last few years running some substantial risk positions in much less friendly organisational framworks compared to developers world which I love.
-I was responsible for a team of 5-8 people I worked in challenging environment and delivered given goals.
+I was responsible for a team of 5-8 people.
+I worked in challenging environment and delivered given goals.
 I was responisble for Emerging Markets trading unit(Fixed Income and FX).

 ### Ruby

 I learned Ruby during MA course, its OOP structure and some subjects which were brand new to me;
-especially I liked metaprogramming which opens new possibilities.
+I liked metaprogramming which opened new possibilities and I plan to explore it deeper.
 I did some Ruby full stack projects during MA course including chitter (as a weekend challenge) which was some kind of twitter clone.

 ### Javascript

 I did my final projects (with my colleagues) in js.
 It was a full stack js application using Cordvoa (js framework for mobile applications), node.js and spotify API.
 I managed to create an android app which was using its connection to Beacon to trigger some other actions on the server side and Spotify.
+It was my first ever mobile app built.
+I learned all the technics on the fly as we were moving on with our project.
 We did it in just 10 days.

 ### TDD,BDD,pair programming